Auto Parts Marketing Ideas, New for 2025

 Use video for social media

 - DIY auto parts installation video tutorials: Create automotive video guides for installing parts to attract auto DIY enthusiasts.
-Post the video to YouTube so you can embed it on your website, and add links to parts on your site from the YouTube video description or the video transcription.
+Post the video to YouTube so you can embed it on your website, and add links from the YouTube video description or the video transcription to parts on your site.

-- More automotive parts installation video ideas: Add links to video from product pages on your website.
+Hedges & Company helped a client optimize installation videos and increased inbound organic traffic. - More ways to use auto parts installation video: Add links to video from product pages on your website.
 Add QR codes to your product packaging so customers can have links to installation video, right when they need it.
 That may even eliminate customer service emails or phone calls.

 - Create long-form automotive video content but break it down: If you create and post a 10- or 20-minute video that covers multiple topics, like installation steps, post the video but then break it down into short segments that are specific to smaller, subtopics.
 Post those shorter videos and optimize the YouTube video to show up for those topics.
 Another benefit, you can use these shorter videos for your auto parts advertising through Google Ads.

-- Create short-form “what’s in the box” video: Do an unboxing of your products, either yourself or hire an influencer, to show customers what they get.
+- Create short-form “what’s in the box” video: Do an unboxing of your products, either yourself or hire an influencer.
+Show customers what they get to convince them to place an order.

-- Create video content on auto parts product demonstrations: If you make stainless steel exhaust systems, put one in saltwater next to regular steel and film a time-lapse video.
-If you sell wax, show raindrops beading up and film it every week.
-If you sell lighting parts, show the before/after at night.
+- Create video content on auto parts product demonstrations: If you make high-quality stainless steel exhaust systems, put one in saltwater next to regular steel and film a time-lapse video.
+If you sell high-quality wax or ceramic coating, show raindrops (use a hose or watering can) beading up and film it every week to show how long your wax lasts.
+If you sell lighting parts, show a before/after video or photo at night.
 Use your imagination!

-- Use your phone for video: This video marketing idea saves money: don’t worry about expensive video production, just use your phone.
-It saves money and creates an authenticity that can’t be reproduced in expensive production.
+- Use your phone to create video: This video marketing idea saves money: don’t worry about expensive video production, just use your phone.
+It saves a lot of money and creates an authenticity that can’t be reproduced in expensive video production.

 “Good, better, best” is a good marketing strategy.